 Some families like to wear matching clothing for their shoots, whether that’s black suits or the classic jeans-and-a-white-shirt.
 It’s more common these days, however, to simply coordinate with a simple color scheme that doesn’t necessarily have to match or be identical.

-- Choose a base color, like blue or red, and ask everyone to wear something with that color.
-Everything else they wear should be a muted neutral tone, like black, white or khaki.
+- Choose a base color like blue or red, and ask everyone to wear something with that color.
+Everything else they wear should be a muted neutral tone like black, white, or khaki.

 - Alternatively, go completely neutral to keep the focus on happy faces.
 An example is a mom with a black-and-white checkered shirt, a dad in a white shirt with black jacket, and kids in white shirts with khakis, or a white dress.

 - Want to look extra festive for the holidays?
-Have fun with traditional holiday colors like red and green, winter whites or metallics.
+Have fun with traditional holiday colors like red and green, winter whites, or metallics.
 You can even add a dose of humor by dressing everyone in ugly Christmas sweaters!

 - Try on your clothing a week in advance, and take a photo together at home to make sure the outfits all look good together.
 Then you still have plenty of time to find something else if an element doesn’t work.

 - Don’t be afraid to mix it up!
 The unifying color element could be hot pink or neon green.
 It’s all about what best conveys the attitude of your unique family.
-But, you can’t have one person in neon and everyone else in black and white!

-Prep the Kids
+Prep the kids

 If you’ve got little kids, your most important prep job is to anticipate the things most likely to trigger meltdowns: poor sleep, hungry tummies, and boredom.